fachat/csa_ultracpu/CPLD/VIDEO.md

 - r1: horizontal displayed - defines how many characters are displayed on a character row.
 (CRTC)
   - note: if upet compatibility (r39.7) is set, this is always for 40 columns even if in 80 column mode.
+- r5: if registers are memory-mapped (r39.6 = 1), same as r1.
 - r6: vertial displayed - the number of character rows displayed in a frame (CRTC)
 - r8: mode register
   - bit 7: 1=80 columns